-Kick off the festive season with a Victorian Christmas in Bristol.
+Kick off the festive season with a festive Victorian weekend in Bristol.
 Brunel’s SS Great Britain invited me along to their Victorian Christmas Weekend out of the good of their hearts and I’ve written a review, because I think it makes a great family-friendly day out in Bristol.

-A Victorian Christmas Weekend at Brunel’s SS Great Britain, Bristol
+A Christmassy Victorian Weekend at Brunel’s SS Great Britain, Bristol

 Soot-dusted scallywags selling oysters and crumpets, grubby-clothed ladies with bloodied noses and gruff-looking chaps in top hats are loitering on Bristol’s dockside.
 Snow (albeit fake) is falling, transforming everything it touches – the Narnia-esque lamp posts, mistletoe-festooned crates and other 18th century dockyard paraphernalia – into a festive Dickensian land.
 For the Victorian Christmas Weekend at Brunel’s SS Great Britain, each crusty character has a story to share, to transport you back to the Victorian era, including the most famous top-hatted Victorian among the lot, Brunel.
 It’s a wonderfully festive day out with a raggedy Victorian twist.

-Exploring Brunel’s SS Great Britain during the Victorian Christmas Weekend
+Exploring Brunel’s SS Great Britain during the Christmassy Victorian Weekend

 After your initial introduction, there’s more immersive, out-of-the-ordinary experiences to come.
 Delving below the water line of the dry dock and gazing up at the ship’s hull and gigantic propeller in all its glory, you really get a sense of this colossal vessel.
 Down here beneath the glass sea, on the uneven Victorian cobbles, you can almost feel the weight of the water behind the Harbour walls, that once kept this ship afloat and now remain parted as if by some invisible hand of Moses.